theshufflebee/dev-arm/README.md

 Find and run "DEV_Analysis.rmd".
 Note that you will have to set the directory.
 Alternatively, you can find "DEV_Analysis.rmd" which is just the knitted-to-pdf version of this code.
 In it is all our relevant analyses, and is the code file which creates all our figures.
+Set "latex_format" = TRUE in the setup chunk and run the code to save the figures.
+Set "latex_format" = FALSE in the setup chunk in order to just run the code in the console.
 Note that there is an "Data Choice Selection" chunk, where by simply setting certain settings to "TRUE", you can run all the regressions according to certain criterions such as: dependent variables in logs, excluding Yerevan city, restricting